YourFunkyDad/Regex-Tutorial/gist-template.md

     { 3, 9 } - Matches the pattern for a minimum of 3 times to a maximum of 9 times.

     /^[a-z0-9_-$%@]{2,10}$/ - This example means the pattern will match any lowercase letters between 'a' and 'z', as well as matching patterns with numbers 0-9, the special characters of a underscore, hyphen, a dollar sign, and percentage sign, and the 'at symbol'.
 The quantifier also limits pattern to a minimum of 2 characters and a maximum of 10 characters.

 ### OR Operator
 The OR Operator is identified using the | symbol.
 The search pattern will match anything that precedes or follows |

 ### Character Classes
 In regex, character classes defines a set of characters that can be used in an input string.
 There is also character escape, which when using the backslash '\', helps a character not be interpreted literally.

+. - matches any character except the newline character.

+\d - matches any numerical digit.
+The same as using [0-9]

+\D - matches any non-numerical digits.

+\w - matches any alphanumerical character including the underscore.
+The same as using [A-Za-z0-9_]

+\s - matches a single whitespace character including lines and breaks.

+' - accepts any input

 ### Flags

+i - ignores the case when searching in the string.

+g - global search meaning all possible matches will be searched.

+m - multi-line input string

+s - global search for whitespace characters

 ### Grouping and Capturing
+When grouping a section of regex, you use parenthesis. () The sections within the parenthesis is called a subexpression.
+You can also include a numerical counter to a subexpression.

+'(Jacob){5}' searches for 'JacobJacobJacobJacobJacob'

 ### Bracket Expressions
+Also known as positive character group, anything put inside of square brackets [] will represent a wide range of characters we want to match.

+Hyphens are used to represent a range of characters.

+[a-g] = [abcdefg]
+[abc] = will match anything that contains any of those characters, regardless of the length.

 ### Greedy and Lazy Match
+Lazy and Greedy matches are added to quantifiers to either lengthen or shorten the search results.

+Lazy - Adding a ? to a quantifier will make it match as few occurrences as possible.

+Greedy matches are any of the above quantifiers to match as many possible occurrences.

 ### Boundaries